Rizzler Sports Logo

 Is this the same as evaluation events?

-No. Player evaluations assess players already on your team (mid-season, end-of-season).
-Evaluation events are league-wide assessments of unrostered players before a draft.
-Both use the same evaluation engine but serve different purposes.
+No. Player evaluations assess players already on your team, typically pre-season, mid-season, and end-of-season.
+Evaluation events are league-wide assessments of unrostered players before a draft, and they're a Club plan feature.
+Both use the same evaluation engine.

 Are player evaluations available on the Free plan?